orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 #### now-playlist.component.js - The Directive Definition

 This file includes the directive/component definition for this module.
-Currently, I'm using angular v.1.4.8, where the new &#8220;component" syntax for creating an element directive isn't included.
+Currently, I'm using angular v.1.4.8, where the new "component" syntax for creating an element directive isn't included.

 This file imports the controller and template of this directive from an external file.
-I defined this directive with all of the properties that will be included within the &#8220;component" syntax -
+I defined this directive with all of the properties that will be included within the "component" syntax -

-  * bindToController: true - binds external attributes to &#8220;this" context in the controller
+  * bindToController: true - binds external attributes to "this" context in the controller
-  * restrict: &#8216;E' - since it's a &#8220;component" - it's an element tag
+  * restrict: &#8216;E' - since it's a "component" - it's an element tag
   * replace: true - since there is no support for real web components yet
   * controllerAs: &#8216;nowPlaylist' - this follows Angular (+2) convention as well - exposing this as the camel-case version of this element tag.

-There will be less code in this file once the new &#8220;component" function is available.
+There will be less code in this file once the new "component" function is available.
 Also, it will need to export an object (json) rather than a function.

 ```typescript
 import NowPlaylistCtrl from './now-playlist.ctrl.js';